4 are out; 9 to go: Captivated world watches Thailand cave rescue

 Search for trapped soccer team in Thailand

-The boys and their coach hiked more than two miles into the cave complex after a soccer practice on June 23.
+The boys and their coach hiked more than 2 miles into the cave complex after a soccer practice June 23.
 Heavy rains flooded some of the narrow tunnels, blocking their exit.

-Water levels inside the cave dropped by about a foot on Saturday and were at their lowest levels since the team became trapped.
-Rescuers are able to walk deep into the cave, all the way to the “third chamber,” about a mile from where the boys are located.
+Water levels inside the cave dropped by about a foot Saturday and were at their lowest levels since the team became trapped.
+Rescuers are able to walk deep into the cave, all the way to the “third chamber,” about a mile from where the boys are.

 “Today is D-Day,” Narongsak said as the effort began.
-“The boys are healthy, aware and ready to come out," he said.
+“The boys are healthy, aware and ready to come out."

 Narongsak said that there was no time limit on the rescue and that its progress would depend on weather and conditions inside the cave, but it is expected to last through Monday.